 While Rouladen is a traditional German dish, there are as many different versions as there are German Omas.
 I’ve detailed some of the options in the Ingredient Notes below.
 This is the version I love, with grainy mustard, a bit of paprika, lots of bacon (to keep it moist!), a bit of chopped onion and a pickle in the middle.

 Beef – If you are lucky, you will find “rouladen” cut beef at your grocery store or butcher, which takes all the guesswork out of it :) Of course, when I went looking for it, there was none to be found.
 It’s quite easy to find very thin round steaks though, so that’s what I went with.
 Go for a top or topside round steak or a flank steak.

 You may notice the pinkish in the centre of the rouladen, which may make you think the beef isn’t cooked.
-That’s the bacon, not undercooked beef.
+Generally, that’s the bacon, not undercooked beef.
 When checking your rouladen for done-ness, be sure to note that :)